 • Step #3– See if the silver item tarnishes.

 To test silver at home with bleach apply a small drop of this chemical to a small and hidden area of the item.
-Genuine and sterling silver will tarnish almost immediately, while non-silver metals won’t.
+Genuine silver will tarnish almost immediately, while non-silver metals won’t.

 Testing silver at home with bleach is easy, safe and effective.
 But you need to be cautious.